yunnysunny/slogger/readme.md

 slogger.error('error');
 ```

-But if you want print without the prefix, you can pass paramater `disableCustomConsole` to `init`,
+But if you want print without the custom format, you can pass paramater `disableCustomConsole` to `init`,
 and set its value `true`.

 ### Saving log to file